 But humanity, in general, doesn’t seem to embrace this paradigm.
 For example, you’ll see a Facebook post about a film the poster has recently seen.
 It might go like this: “movie x is the worst fantasy movie ever made.”
 And then another Facebook friend of yours might post a review of the same movie and it might go like this: “movie x is amazing!
 Best fantasy movie ever!”

 My beef with this is threefold:

 1. It’s applying a binary evaluation to a non-binary thing.
 If some asshole, myself included, writes “movie x sucks”, that asshole is assuming the role of arbiter of quality.
 That’s awfully conceited and completely unjustified because the only person involved in that asshole assuming that role is the asshole them-self.
 That’s not very democratic.
 And let’s go even further.
 Let’s say every person on earth, except 1 single person, unanimously voted and made that asshole the only arbiter of quality for all movies.

 That still doesn’t mean the movie sucks to that one hater.
 Nor should that hater feel any obligation to say or believe that movie sucks.
 Fuck those people.

-2. But maybe it’s just a grammar or linguistic thing?
+2. But maybe it’s just grammar or linguistics?
 Maybe they are saying “movie x sucks” but what they mean is “I think movie x sucks but my opinion is not the only one that counts.”